Our Healthy Meals Program

 Parent of Teen Volunteer

 FVFFH was one of the greatest gifts I received during my cancer treatment.
 The nutritious, plant-based meals supported my healing, and the convenience of having ready-made meals was a godsend.
 We really appreciated all the time, effort, and love you put into your meals - you truly made a difference in our lives!
-I am so grateful to now be a part of this wonderful organization as a FVFFH volunteer, and am eager to pay forward all the benefits I received!
+I am so grateful to now be a part of this wonderful organization as a FVFFH volunteer, and I am eager to pay forward all the benefits I received!

 SUE

-Former Client & Administrative Volunteer
+Former Recipient & Administrative Volunteer

 I love the happy spirit in the kitchen and working with so many wonderful volunteers each week!
 Helping and nourishing people going through a difficult medical and emotional time means a lot to us.